simone-romiti/lattice_data_tools/test/README.md

 **Available tests**:

 - _Bootstrap sampling_:
-  - `bts.py`: simple bootstrap sampling.
-Check of mean and variance
-  - `bts2.py`: evidence of how the bootstrap sampling "Gaussianizes" the data
+  - `bootstrap_sampling.qmd`: quarto document discussing the bootstrap sampling with examples.
+Render it with `quarto render bootstrap_sampling.qmd`.

 - _Function fitting routines_ :
   * `fit_xyey.py` : function of 1 variable, error on the y only